highrow623/pseudoregalia-multiplayer/running-the-server.md

 ### Clean Up the Instance

-When you're done using the server, cleaning up the instance can help reduce costs.
+When you're done using the server, clean up the instance to help reduce costs.

 1. [Optional] End the server process with crtl-C/cmd-C or by entering `/exit`.
 1. On the instance summary page, click Instance state then Terminate (delete) instance.